Premier League predictions: Who will be champions?

 Chelsea - 'It could be top four, or another nightmare'

 Last season 13/24 pundits thought Chelsea would make the top four.
 They finished 12th.
+This time, only 3/26 are backing them.

 Pat Nevin: I've got to be absolutely honest, I haven't got a clue how Chelsea are going to do, and that's unusual.
 Sometimes, though, you have to put your hands up and say it is so random that they are just as likely to be top four or top six as they are to be the same as they were last season - in the bottom half, and have a nightmare.